JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 ```

 ## Table of Contents
-The table of contents for the site is displayed in the tree view on the left-hand side of the site, and it is generated from the `ijs.tree` file.
+The table of contents for the site is displayed in the tree view on the left-hand side of the site, and it is generated from the <path>ijs.tree</path> file.
 The list can have nested items, which are displayed as child items in the table of contents.

 ### Placeholders